Dubai International Airport: Construction

 In May 1963, construction of a 9200 ft asphalt runway started.
 This new runway, alongside the original sand runway and taxiway opened in May 1965, together with several new extensions to the terminal Building, hangars were erected, and Airport and Navigational aids were installed.
 The installation of the lighting system continued after the official opening and was completed in August 1965.
-During the second half of the 1960s several extensions, equipment upgrades like a VHF omnidirectional range (VOR) and an instrument landing system (ILS), as well as new buildings, were constructed.
+During the second half of the 1960s several extensions, equipment upgrades like a VHF omnidirectional range (VOR), an instrument landing system (ILS), and new buildings were constructed.
 By 1969, the airport was served by 9 airlines serving some 20 destinations.

 The inauguration on 15 May 1966 was marked by the visits of the first big jets, De Havilland Comets of Middle East Airlines and Kuwait Airways.

 The advent of wide-body aircraft required further airport development in the 1970s and plans for a new terminal, runways, and taxiways capable of coping with international flights were drawn up.
 The construction of a new terminal building (now Terminal 1) consisting of a three-story building 110 m long with an enclosed floor area of 13400 m2.
 A new 28 m control tower was also constructed.

 It consisted of a series of slender columns which at their tops spread to form squares and resemble stylized palm trees.
 The terminal also included four inclined piers which gave access to the apron via helical ramps at their outer ends.
 At the eastern end of the building was a golden dome-shaped VIP suite.
 In the terminal, passenger handling on the main, or first floor, operational services at ground level, and public lounges and restaurants on the top floor.
 This new terminal opened on 15 May 1971.